abidoprojects/VideoPlayer/README.md

 Please note that the setup process requires a few manual steps.
 Follow the instructions below carefully:

 1. **Prerequisites:**
-   - Make sure you have [Java JDK 11 or later] I recommend JDK-24 (https://www.oracle.com/java/technologies/javase/jdk24-archive-downloads.html) installed on your system.
+   - Make sure you have [Java JDK 11 or later].
+I recommend JDK-24 (https://www.oracle.com/java/technologies/javase/jdk24-archive-downloads.html) installed on your system.
    - Set the `JAVA_HOME` environment variable properly.

 2. **Download the executable:**